 - Utilize mobile ads for customers close to stores which can be redeemed in-store.

-- Delve into Analytics data, and AdWords dimensions reports (Geographic report, location report, custom columns to reflect visitor data).
+- Delve into Analytics data, and Google Ads dimensions reports (Geographic report, location report, custom columns to reflect

 - Avoid setting location to the entire US to limit click spend.

 - Remove unwanted locations.
 Exclude areas which don’t improve ROI and increase click-through.